Looking for inspiration for fun outside activities for your kids this summer?

-A few of the summer activities listed here are new to us, such as a DIY backyard water blob and a family pick-up-and-walk.
+My kids and I have tested most of the ideas on this page, although a few are new to us.
 We’re excited to give these new activities a go this summer, as well as revisit “old” ideas that have entertained us for years of summers.

-Sometimes, just reading through someone else’s plans for the summer gets my own ideas flowing.
-So, read the list, and be inspired to make this summer a memorable and joy-filled time for your whole family.
+So, check out the list below, and be inspired to make this summer a memorable and joy-filled time for your whole family.

 1. Plant a garden pot.

 Plant a garden pot with your favorite herbs or veggies.

 Let your kids plant their own.
 It’s fun, and they’ll learn about the responsibility of watering and weeding their tiny garden.

 Draw a sidewalk-chalk board game on your patio, sidewalk, or street.

 Draw the gameboard squares/board on your back patio or front paved driveway.

 Write “START” in the first square and “FINISH” in the last square.